Methicillin-resistant Staphylococcus aureus: Strains

 Diagram depicting antibiotic resistance through alteration of the antibiotic's target site, modeled after MRSA's resistance to penicillin.
 Beta-lactam antibiotics permanently inactivate PBP enzymes, which are essential for cell wall synthesis and thus for bacterial life, by permanently binding to their active sites.
 Some forms of MRSA, however, express a different PBP that will not allow the antibiotic into its active site.

 Acquisition of SCCmec in methicillin-sensitive S. aureus (MSSA) gives rise to several genetically different MRSA lineages.
 These genetic variations within different MRSA strains possibly explain the variability in virulence and associated MRSA infections.
 The first MRSA strain, ST250 MRSA-1, originated from SCCmec and ST250-MSSA integration.
 Historically, major MRSA clones ST2470-MRSA-I, ST239-MRSA-III, ST5-MRSA-II, and ST5-MRSA-IV were responsible for causing hospital-acquired MRSA (HA-MRSA) infections.
-ST239-MRSA-III, known as the Brazilian clone, was highly transmissible compared to others and distributed in Argentina, Czech Republic, and Portugal.
+ST239-MRSA-III, known as the Brazilian clone, was highly transmissible compared to others and distributed in Argentina, the Czech Republic, and Portugal.

 In the UK, the most common strains of MRSA are EMRSA15 and EMRSA16.
 EMRSA16 is identical to the ST36:USA200 strain, which circulates in the United States, and to carry the SCCmec type II, enterotoxin A and toxic shock syndrome toxin 1 genes.
 Under the new international typing system, this strain is now called MRSA252.
 EMRSA 15 is also found to be one of the common MRSA strains in Asia.
 Other common strains include ST5:USA100 and EMRSA 1.
 These strains are genetic characteristics of HA-MRSA.

-Community-acquired MRSA (CA-MRSA) strains emerged in late 1990 to 2000, infecting healthy people who had not been in contact with healthcare facilities.
+Community-acquired MRSA (CA-MRSA) strains emerged in the late 1990s to 2000, infecting healthy people who had not been in contact with healthcare facilities.
 Researchers suggest that CA-MRSA did not evolve from HA-MRSA.
 This is further proven by molecular typing of CA-MRSA strains and genome comparison between CA-MRSA and HA-MRSA, which indicate that novel MRSA strains integrated SCCmec into MSSA separately on its own.
 By mid-2000, CA-MRSA was introduced into healthcare systems and distinguishing CA-MRSA from HA-MRSA became a difficult process.
 Community-acquired MRSA is more easily treated and more virulent than hospital-acquired MRSA (HA-MRSA).
 The genetic mechanism for the enhanced virulence in CA-MRSA remains an active area of research.
-The Panton–Valentine leukocidin (PVL) genes are of particular interest because they are a unique feature of CA-MRSA.
+The Panton–Valentine leukocidin (PVL) genes are associated with many CA-MRSA lineages, but are not universal and are also found in some methicillin-susceptible S. aureus strains.